MarcelBlanck/AerialExplorerVR-for-GearVR/README.md

 If this code helps you in any way let me know, I would be glad to hear about it.

-NOTE: Actually to build this or see the Android and UE4 changes, a patchset for the Engine is needed, I will see if I can find it again, somehow it's now lost over the years =/
+NOTE: Actually to build this or see the many Android and UE4 changes, a patchset for the Engine is needed, I will see if I can find it again, somehow it's now lost over the years, I hope Boke finds a copy =/